Share A Franchise? What Franchisees Should Know Before Sharing a Franchise with a Partner

-A recent article by The Street reviews a fairly new website that is now available for individuals interested in buying a franchise.
+An article by The Street reviews a fairly new website that is now available for individuals interested in buying a franchise.
 The website is shareafranchise.com and is a “dating site for entrepreneurs”.
 Individuals interested in purchasing a franchise but do not want to do so alone create a profile on the site and then try to match up with other individuals interested in purchasing the same type of franchise and in the same location.
 The two individuals can then evaluate if they want to buy a franchise together and become co-owners of the franchise location.
 The site also has the ability for the franchisor of the particular franchise to be a mediatory on the site between the two potential franchisees.

 Considering Buying a Franchise?
 We recommend reading:

 “The Entrepreneurs Guide to Purchasing a Business or Franchise”